Tgthegood1/novel-scraper/README.md

 # Requirements
 - Node.js
-- Windows OS (for local paths)
-- Ublock folder required for Fanmtl scraping
+- Ublock folder required only for Fanmtl scraping